Fettes College: Captain Britain

 Later to become Marvel Comics' Captain Britain, the British equivalent of Captain America, Brian Braddock was born to aristocratic parents in the town of Maldon, Essex.
 After falling upon hard times, Brian's family had lost their place in society, leaving Brian a lonely yet gifted child who immerses himself in the study of Physics.

 A prodigious talent, Brian is selected to attend Fettes College where he excels in his studies.
 Following the death of his parents (Sir James and Lady Elizabeth) in what seemed to be a laboratory accident, Brian accepts a fellowship at Darkmoor nuclear research centre.
 When the facility is attacked by the Reaver, Brian tries to find help by escaping on his motorcycle.
 Although he crashes his bike in a nearly fatal accident, Merlyn and his daughter the Omniversal Guardian Roma appear to the badly injured Brian.
 They give him the chance to be the superhero Captain Britain.
 He is offered a choice: the Amulet of Right or the Sword of Might.
 Considering himself to be no warrior and unsuited for the challenge, he rejects the Sword and chooses the Amulet.
 This choice transforms Brian Braddock into Captain Britain, the champion of the British Isles.

 Sloane Ranger

 This iconic 1982 guide to the British upper classes, also known as "Sloane Rangers", described Fettes College as a "First XI" public school.

 Heads of the college

-There have only been 11 heads of the college since it was founded:
+The following have been heads of the college since it was founded: